Trinkle23897/Fast-Poisson-Image-Editing/docs/report.md

 ## Summary

 We have implemented a parallelized Poisson image editor with Jacobi method.
-It can compute results using seven extensions: NumPy, [Numba](https://github.com/numba/numba), [Taichi](https://github.com/taichi-dev/taichi), single-thread c++, OpenMP, MPI, and CUDA.
+It can compute results using seven extensions: NumPy, [Numba](https://github.com/numba/numba), [Taichi](https://github.com/taichi-dev/taichi), single-threaded c++, OpenMP, MPI, and CUDA.
 In terms of performance, we have a detailed benchmarking result where the CUDA backend can achieve 31 to 42 times speedup on GHC machines compared to the single-threaded c++ implementation.
 In terms of user-experience, we have a simple GUI to demonstrate the results interactively, released a standard [PyPI package](https://pypi.org/project/fpie/), and provide [a website](https://fpie.readthedocs.io/) for project documentation.

 | Source image                                                 | Mask image                                                   | Target image                                                 | Result image                     |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | -------------------------------- |